-Visa explains that the majority of disputes will flow through the Allocation workflow, but a portion will still require interaction between merchants, acquirers, and issuers.
-The Collaboration workflow is essentially the same as today’s chargeback process.
-Its goal is to simplify communication between each party and reduce the overall chargeback timeframe.
+The majority of disputes go through the Allocation workflow.
+But some will require interaction between merchants, acquirers, and issuers.
+That's when the Collaboration workflow comes into play.
+It basically follows the same flow as today’s chargeback process.
+But its goal is to simplify communication between each party.
+And that will reduce the overall chargeback timeframe.

 New Reason Codes